-- Zoom Basic: it is the free plan.
-Although it offers unlimited meetings and also unlimited time in a video call between two users, group calls cannot exceed 40 minutes uninterrupted.
+- Zoom Basic: It is a free plan.
+Although it offers unlimited meetings and also an unlimited time in a video call between two users, group calls cannot exceed 40 minutes uninterrupted.
 And there can only be a new call after 10 minutes.
-In other words, the free plan is aimed at the individual user, who wants to use the tool only as a substitute for the regular phone call, for example.
+In other words, the free plan is aimed at the individual user, who wants to use the tool only as a substitute for the regular phone call, for example;

 Besides Zoom Meetings, the platform also offers other resources, such as Zoom Phone, Zoom Video Webinar, and Zoom Rooms, with different plan options.